AcalaNetwork/truffle-tutorials/DEX/README.md

 1. `path` should not include the `0x0` address.
 2. `targetAmount` should not be 0.
-3. Getting swap supply amount should revert for an incompatible path.
+3. Getting swap supply amount should return 0 for an incompatible path.
 4. Swap supply amount should be returned when all parameters are correct.

 The section should look like this: